 Fast-forward to 2017 where I managed to land a job coding emails and doing some SEO work.
 Keep in mind that I only had some basic HTML and CSS skills thanks to tinkering around in WordPress and I learned about SEO on the job.
 The salary was great, especially compared to working in retail.
 It was also a valuable learning experience in communication, working with high-level products, and adapting to an office setting.

 And I was PUMPED that I could reflect during my downtime and say that I was officially working in tech.

 After some time at the job, I knew I wanted to learn more about the tech that builds the web.
 That was when I discovered freeCodeCamp.

-I committed my time and efforts to work through the Responsive Web Design curriculum and earned the certificate 2018.
+I committed my down time and efforts to work through the Responsive Web Design curriculum and earned the certificate in 2018.